SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 # Getting started

 Let's create an application integrated with SAP S/4HANA and SAP SuccessFactors with the SAP Cloud SDK for Javascript.
-First, You will run the application locally to get familiar with it.
+First, you will run the application locally to get familiar with it.

 ## Clone the repository